Nexoscript/nexonet-go/README.md

 nexonet aims to provide developers with a simple way to implement networking operations in their applications.
 The library is written in Java and leverages modern programming paradigms to offer an intuitive API.

-This is the GO version of our java networking library [nexonet](https://github.com/Nexoscript/nexonet)
+This is the GO version of our Java networking library [nexonet](https://github.com/Nexoscript/nexonet)

 ## Installation